State Representative Mike Turzai

 Press Secretary to the Majority Leader

-The state House returns to session on Monday, Oct.
-17, to debate and vote on various issues of importance.
-Various House committees will meet to discuss and vote on legislation.
+The state House returns to session on Monday, March 26, to debate and vote on various issues of importance.

 The Weekly Schedule